devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-Psychophysics.md

 [9] Cocchi, L., Gollo, L.L., Zalesky, A., Breakspear, M. (2017).
 Criticality in the Brain: A Synthesis of Neurobiology, Models and Cognition. _Progress in Neurobiolology_, 158, 132-152. doi:10.1016/ j.pneurobio.2017.07.002.

 [10] Witkowski, O. and Sinapayen, L. (2020).
 Fake Life Recognition Contest. _Github_,  https://github.com/LanaSina/FLR_contest/blob/master/Readme.md

+[11] Adler, M. and Alon, U. (2018).
+Fold-change detection in biological systems. _Current Opinion in Systems Biology_, 8, 81-89.

+[12] Kerkhof, A.J. and Enquist, B.J.
+(2009).
+Multiplicative by nature: why logarithmic transformation is necessary in allometry. _Journal of Theoretical Biology_, 257, 519–521.

 ### Additional References:
-Adler, M. and Alon, U. (2018).
-Fold-change detection in biological systems. _Current Opinion in Systems Biology_, 8, 81-89.

 Hart, Y., Goldberg, H., Striem-Amit, E., Mayo, A.E., Noy, L., and Alon, U. (2018).
 Creative exploration as a scale-invariant search on a meaning landscape. _Nature Communications_, 9, 5411.